owenb321/DirectLight/README.md

 ##Configuration
 Screen grabbing zones must be configured in AmbiBox/Prismatik.

-Other settings are configured in the 'DirectLight.ini' file.
+Other settings are configured in the `DirectLight.ini` file.
 * Main
   * These are used by Prismatik to identify the plugin
 * Capture
-  * 'videoDevice' and 'videoDeviceName' are the DirectShow provided name and number for the capture device.
-These can be found by running 'ListDevices.py' included in the repository and reading the devices.txt file it outputs.
+  * `videoDevice` and `videoDeviceName` are the DirectShow provided name and number for the capture device.
+These can be found by running `ListDevices.py` included in the repository and reading the devices.txt file it outputs.
-  * 'videoWidth'/'videoHeight' sets the resolution to request from the capture device.
+  * `videoWidth`/`videoHeight` sets the resolution to request from the capture device.
 (OpenCV may ignore this setting and default to 640x480 anyway)
-  * 'videoFramerate' sets the framerate (FPS) to request from the capture device.
+  * `videoFramerate` sets the framerate (FPS) to request from the capture device.
 * Render
   * Sets the resolution to process the captured image at.
 May improve performance if set lower than capture resolution (untested).
 * Cropping